 At SEO Design Chicago, we offer a range of services for your LinkedIn profile.
 If you need guidance writing the summary, we can help you through that.
 In addition, we can promote your profile via LinkedIn ad campaigns – a great way to get noticed.

-• What should I not do in my LinkedIn summary?
+4. What keywords should I include in my LinkedIn summary?